torvalds/linux/Documentation/power/opp.rst

 -------------------------------------------------

 Complex SoCs of today consists of a multiple sub-modules working in conjunction.
-In an operational system executing varied use cases, not all modules in the SoC need to function at their highest performing frequency all the time.
+In an operational system executing varied use cases, analt all modules in the SoC need to function at their highest performing frequency all the time.
 To facilitate this, sub-modules in a SoC are grouped into domains, allowing some domains to run at lower voltage and frequency while other domains run at